ChrisioGwaan/cpp-teaching/README.md

 > Use WSL in VS Code

 * Press **CTRL+`** to open a terminal, select the down arrow to the right of + icon, you should see Ubuntu(WSL) option there.
 DONE!

-> More information

-* You can check this [link](https://code.visualstudio.com/docs/cpp/config-wsl) out for learning more details